 Add more service destinations

 - Description.
 Edit the title and description text displayed below the artwork.
-This is usually the artist name and title of the release you’re promoting, but be creative and write something that fits your style.
+This is usually the artist name and title of the release you’re promoting, but feel free to get creative and write something that fits your style.

-Once you’re happy with the changes, click “Done” and then “Publish” if you’re on a Business plan.
+Once you’re happy with your changes, click “Done” (and if you’re on a Business plan, click “Publish”).